ZetaPhase/HackerUp/README.md

 of their interests for possibly forming a programming team.
 It provides live updates on nearby developers and their profiles.

+Currently, we have a working implementation of the web app and the android app.

 # Credits

 - [GeoCoordinate](https://github.com/ghuntley/geocoordinate) for Geolocation support